-Projects are logical containers in Visual Studio that hold the items needed to build your app, such as source code files, bitmaps, icons, and component and service references.
+Projects hold the items needed to build your app in Visual Studio, such as source code files, bitmaps, icons, and component and service references.
 When you create a new project, Visual Studio creates a solution to contain the project.
 You can then add other new or existing projects to the solution if you want.
 Solutions can also contain files that aren't connected to any specific project.

 You can view your solutions and projects in a tool window called Solution Explorer.
 The following screenshot shows an example solution in Solution Explorer (BikeSharing.Xamarin-UWP) that contains two projects: BikeSharing.Clients.Core and BikeSharing.Clients.Windows.
 Each project contains multiple files, folders, and references.
 The project name in bold is the startup project; that is, the project that starts when you run the app.
 You can specify which project is the startup project.

 While you can construct a project yourself by adding the necessary files to it, Visual Studio offers a selection of project templates to give you a head start.
 Creating a new project from a template gives you a project with the essentials for that project type, and you can rename the files or add new or existing code and other resources to it as needed.

 That being said, solutions and projects are not required to develop apps in Visual Studio.
 You can also just open code that you have cloned from Git or downloaded elsewhere.
 For more information, see Develop code in Visual Studio without projects or solutions.

 Create a project from a project template

 For information about creating a new project from a template, see Create a new project in Visual Studio.